Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-51-anticlimax.md

 ***Sergeant Ian "Hillfoot" Wilde***

 "You know who I think would work?
-Now, it’s a bit of an odd choice…"
+Now, it’s a bit of an odd choice..."

 "Compared to the other odd ducks we’ve bandied about?
 For the record, Hulk Hogan from the late eighties still doesn’t count."